 To explain, let us consider how we might use the probability model for segmentation.
-The idea is to maximize the joint posterior distribution of all objects, $\Pr(O_1, O_2, ..., O_M | I)$.
+The idea is to maximize the joint posterior distribution of all objects, $Pr(O_1, O_2, ..., O_M | I)$ .
 In the method described earlier, we break this distribution into a product of distributions (see Eq.
-(3)).
-An alternative approach is to use the iterative conditional mode (ICM) method [34], where one iteratively maximizes the conditional distributions $\Pr(O_i | \{O{j\neq i}\})$.
+(4)).
+An alternative approach is to use the iterative conditional mode (ICM) method (Besag, 1986), where one iteratively maximizes the conditional distributions $Pr(O_i | \{O{j \neq i}\})$ .
 It has been shown that under suitable conditions, the solution to this approach provides a good approximation to the maximizer of the original joint distribution.
+A method based on such iteration and methods of augmentation and prediction is described in Jeong et al. (2006).

-Therefore, we can focus on learning the conditional distributions $\Pr(O_i|\{O{j\neq i}\})$, which can be described by the difference between the actual deformation of object i and the predicted deformation of it based on those of its neighbors.
+Therefore, we can focus on learning the conditional distributions $Pr(O_i | \{O{j \neq i}\})$ , which can be described by the difference between the actual deformation of object i and the predicted deformation of it based on those of its neighbors.
 Clearly, this approach does not depend on the order in which we choose to traverse the objects.